-A student in grades 5-8 may be detained after the daily school session for violation of school or class regulations.
-Serious misbehavior or infraction of a school rule may warrant immediate detention.
-When the third Discipline Notice is given in a trimester, the student will serve detention.
+A student in grades 5-8 may serve a detention for violation of school or class regulations.
+Serious misbehavior or infraction of a school rule may warrant immediate detention: being asked to leave class for being disruptive, stealing, lying, cheating, disrespect, and similar behaviors.
+When the third Discipline Notice is given in a trimester for less serious infractions, the student will serve an after school detention.
 If a student serves three detentions in a trimester, a parent conference will be scheduled to determine the possible consequences.
 These consequences may result in probation and/or suspension.

-Detention is usually served the day after the infraction.
+Detentions will be served on Thursdays after school from 3:15-3:45.
 Parents will be notified in advance if their child is assigned detention.
 Sports practices, games, and extracurricular activities are not valid excuses for missing detention, although every effort will be made to accommodate family emergencies and medical appointments.